retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

 Splitting user paths into sessions is an essential step in clickstream analysis.
 Sometimes, it needs to be clarified which session cutoff to choose.
-In such cases, generating multiple session splits and comparing them in some fashion can be a good practice
+In such cases, generating multiple session splits and comparing them in some fashion can be a good practice.

-:red:`TODO: link to timedelta_hist. dpanina`
+It can be helpful to explore the distribution between all consecutive events in each user path.
+For this purpose you can use one of eventstream descriptive methods :py:meth:`TimedeltaHist<retentioneering.tooling.timedelta_hist.TimedeltaHist>` See more about :ref:`eventstream descriptive methods<eventstream_descriptive_methods>`.

 .. _add_new_users: